Automotive, Technology

 After a Trip to the Beach

 Beach days are fun, but sand and salty air take a toll on your vehicle.
 Salt can cling to your car’s undercarriage and wheels, leading to rust over time.
 Immediately schedule a car wash after hitting the seaside to protect your car from rust and deterioration and remove these contaminants.
+An undercarriage rinse is especially important for removing salt buildup in hard-to-reach areas.

 Every Two Weeks if You Frequently Drive